park-sewon/coq-clerical/README.md

 ### Formalization
 The formalization is in the `formalization` directory that corresponds to the `Clerical` logical path.
-The `formalization` directory consists of the subdirectories: `Preliminaries`, `Powerdomain`, and `Utils`.
+The `formalization` directory consists of the subdirectories: `Preliminaries` and `Powerdomain`.
-The base axioms of our type theory including what makes `Prop` classical, some preliminary mathematical facts and some basic tactics are declared or defined in the `Preliminaries`.
+The base axioms of our type theory including what makes `Prop` classical, some preliminary mathematical facts and some basic tactics are declared or defined in `Preliminaries`.
-Based on that, in the `Powerdomain`, we define a powerdomain as a monad `pdom : Type -> Type` and prove various properties including its ω-completeness.
+Based on that, in `Powerdomain`, we define a powerdomain as a monad `pdom : Type -> Type` and prove various properties including its ω-completeness.
 There, we also define various functions that are used later in the semantic construction.
-In `Utils` we define various tactics that are to be used by the users later.

 Files in the `formalization` directory formalize Clerical: